silnrsi/fonts/fonts/sil/kanchenjunga/documentation/source/productsite/support.md

 ## Contact form

-If the documentation and community fail to answer your question or need further help using the font, please contact us using [the form on the Kanchenjunga web site](https://software.sil.org/kanchenjunga/about/contact/).
+If the documentation and community fail to answer your question or need further help using the font, please contact us using [this contact form](https://software.sil.org/kanchenjunga/about/contact/).